SietseT/azdidate/README.md

 | --ignore-non-existing-yaml | (Default: false) Whether to return a non-zero exit code when the YAML file of a pipeline does not exist in the branch that is checked against. |
 | --pipeline-id              | Id of pipeline to validate.
 When not given, validates all pipelines in the project.                                                            |
 | --help                     | Displays the help screen.                                                                                                                      |

+## Limitations
+Due to limitations in the Azure DevOps REST API, it is not possible to:
+- Validate pipelines in external repositories, like GitHub

 ## Version history
 All versions can be found on [Docker Hub](https://hub.docker.com/r/sietsetro/azdidate).